fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hi brother, can you please make a video on maintaining Healthy life as a dev?
+And how do you maintain?

 > Hey Fredrik, so i have a situation at work.
 There is this, I guess you could call it a service, in our app, and I am tasked to change the core implementation of said service.
 Now, I can either completely remake it from scratch, or only try to change the things that need changing.
 So my question is, how do I actually know which path to choose?
 Do I basically have to guess or are there some rules of thumb that I could use?
 Also the priority is bascially whatever takes less time to do is better. tl;dr - idk if remaking the whole thing is faster than just changing some part of it

 > Hey Fredrik, how to understand that a company has a strong team if they ask really basic questions on the interview.
 I recently had one, they were hiring for a senior position but asked about really basic stuff(iife, fixing react component bugs, event loop, etc).
 And in terms of overall architecture/technical questions, there also were not anything deep.
 I'm sure that I could pass this interview when I was a junior dev.
 And to be honest, most of the interviews that I had were like that. so it seems that if a company doesn't check their future employees well, then the team wouldn't be that good.
 What questions could be asked to understand the level of developers?